OpenTechSchool/python-flask/core/files-templates.md

 Then instead of returning some text, we returned the result of calling `render_template`.
 First, we give it the file name of the template we wish to return.
 Then, we pass in the variable names that the template should know about (`author` and `name`) and what their values should be (...coincidentally, `author` and `name`!).

 Now try running and viewing your app, in all its HTML glory!

+## A prettier home page

+Now that we have a bit more confidence in changing the home page let's look at making something a bit prettier.
+We want the home page of _Cats Everywhere_ to be fun and exciting.
+Something that says "Yes, these people know what they are doing.
+I will give them my email address in hope of seeing more of their work in future."

+This means fancy fonts, large bold type, huge banner images and nice round corners and things.
+We are going to need some more interesting HTML and a fair bit of CSS to get it looking pretty.

+We've prepared a self-contained template that you can use for the home page.
+Download it [here](code/templates/files-templates.html) and save it as `index.html` in your templates directory.